 Withdrawal from heroin and other opioids can cause dilated pupils.
 When the user is under the influence of drugs like heroin, their pupils actually become greatly restricted and tiny.
 This is often referred to as “pinpoint” pupils.

-With information like what drugs cause dilated pupils at hand, along with the various other signs of substance abuse you will be able to recognize substance abuse issues earlier.
+With information like what drugs cause dilated pupils at hand, along with the various other signs of substance use you will be able to recognize substance use issues earlier.
 The earlier you can recognize drug addiction and alcoholism the better the prognosis for your loved one once they are admitted into an inpatient drug rehab.

 - Slurred speech